Luce99/DataScienceProject/README.md

-# web application team 228
+# Web application team 228 DS4A with year 2022 data

 A boilerplate template for dash application with some sample code and components.